JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-wait-on-error`: Amount of seconds to wait on server creation failure (0/no wait by default)
 - `--hetzner-wait-on-polling`: Amount of seconds to wait between requests when waiting for some state to change.
 (Default: 1 second)
 - `--hetzner-wait-for-running-timeout`: Max amount of seconds to wait until a machine is running.
 (Default: 0/no timeout)

+Please beware, that for options referring to entities by name, such as server locations and types, the names used by the API may differ from the ones shown in the server creation UI.
+If server creation fails due to a failure to resolve such issues, try another variant of the name (e.g. lowercase, kebab-case).
+As of writing, server types use lowercase (i.e. `cx21` instead of `CX21`) and locations use a three-letter abbreviation suffixed by 1
+(i.e. `fsn1` instead of `Falkenstein`).

 #### Image selection